Parashurama Jayanti- Story and Rituals

 When is Parshuram Jayanti?

-As per the Hindu calendar, Parashurama Jayanti tales place in the Vaisakh month during the Shukla Paksha and on the third day (Tritya).
-According to the Gregorian calendar, the day is observed either in the month of April or May.
+As per the Hindu calendar, Parashurama Jayanti falls on the tritiya (third day) of shukla paksha in Vaisakh.
+According to the Gregorian calendar, the day occurs in April or May.

-- The devotees who observe fast abstained themselves from consuming pulses or cereals and are only allowed to consume milk products and fruits.
+- Those who observe fast refrain from consuming pulses or cereals and are only allowed to consume milk products and fruits (satvik food).

-As per the scriptures and Hindu Mythology, there are two stories related to the birth of Lord Parshuram.
-As per the Hari Vansh Purana, there was a King named Kartaveerya Arjun who used to rule the Mahishmati Nagri.
-He and other Kshatriyas were indulged in several destructive acts which made the life of other beings difficult.
-Disturbed by all this, Goddess Earth sought help from Lord Vishnu to save Earth and the living beings from the cruelties of Kshatriyas.
-To help Goddess Earth, Lord Vishnu incarnated as the son of Renuka and Jamdagani in the name of Parshuram and killed the king and all Kshatriyas to free the Earth from their violence and brutality.
+The Hari Vansh Purana mentions a King named Kartaveerya Arjun, who used to rule Mahishmati Nagri in Central India.
+Along with other Kshatriyas, he indulged in destructive acts that made life difficult for commoners.
+Thus, Goddess Earth invoked Lord Vishnu to save living beings from the cruelties of Kshatriyas.
+To help the goddess, Lord Vishnu reincarnated as the son of Renuka and Jamdagani.
+The son, a warrior named Parshuram defeated the king and Kshatriyas to free the Earth from their violence and brutality.
+Thus, peace was restored.

 To know about other Hindu festivals, Click here!